Under Texas Law, Which Family Members Can File a Wrongful Death Truck Accident Lawsuit?

 While pursuing a wrongful death claim may sound daunting, it should not scare you away from exercising your legal rights.
 Armed with help from an experienced attorney who has successfully handled hundreds of wrongful death claims, there is no reason that you cannot succeed.
 These are complex situations, but we have over 25 years of experience handling truck accident claims in Texas.
 We are more than willing to answer whatever questions you might have regarding your claim.

 We've won hundreds of commercial vehicle accident cases for grieving families throughout Texas and across the country.
 We have experienced attorneys available to talk to you at whatever time is most convenient.
-Feel free to call us regarding your claim or any questions you have.
-You can reach us at (855) 326-0000.
+Feel free to call us at

 If you need more information about trucking accidents, you may be interesting the following: